Why you want to hide your IP address

 - Remember the Profile/VPN server pair and always use the same server for this browser profile.

-Proxy server is another machine with a distinct IP address, which acts as a hub between your computer and the rest of the internet.
-When you connect to websites through a proxy server, they will see proxy server’s IP address as your IP.
+A proxy server is another machine with a distinct IP address, which acts as a hub between your computer and the rest of the internet.
+When you connect to websites through a proxy server, they will see the proxy server’s IP address as your IP.
 Same as VPN, you can either buy proxies or set-up your own.
-In both cases, you will have a list of IP addresses, ports and authorisation methods, which you will use to connect.
+In both cases, you will have a list of IP addresses, ports and authorization methods, which you will use to connect.

 Type of Authentication

 When connecting to a proxy, there is a need to authenticate your access to it.
 You do not want everybody to be able to connect to your proxy.
 Usually, there are 2 types of authentication to access a proxy: IP authentication or Username & Password authentication.
 We recommend the use of Username & Password, as this solves the problem of having a dynamic IP connection and constantly needing to update your computer access IP address.

 Usually, proxy providers offer three types of proxies: Public, Shared and Private.
 Technically they are mostly identical but can be used by different audiences.
 Public proxies can be accessed by anybody – these proxies usually get blacklisted very quickly.
 Shared proxies can only be accessed by a certain number of people.
 Private proxies can be accessed only by you.
 Finally, some proxy providers offer the so-called “virgin proxies”.
 According to their claims, virgin proxies have never been used before with the web platform of your interest.
 We recommend the use of Private proxies – as it drastically decreases the chance of that IP being blacklisted or blocked on some particular website.
 Regardless of what anybody says or claims, always perform your own testing to see which proxy servers work best for your purposes.